Blogs

 Water is the most important resource needed for chickens.
 It’s easy to think that watering chickens is as simple as setting out any dish, filling it up with water, and calling it a day.
 However, most backyard chicken hobbyists understand the complexity of finding a waterer and system that works best for your flock.
 With temperatures heating up, it’s important to understand chicken watering requirements.

-How important is water?
+How important is water for chickens?

 Not only can water determine the overall health of your chickens, but it can have a big impact on egg production and growth.
 According to The Chicken Chick, it plays a key role in poultry metabolism from regulating body temperature, digesting food, and eliminating body waste.
 Hens lack the ability to sweat, so when the summer heat hits, they spread their wings and pant.
 This will evaporate water from their mouths which cools the body, but will need to be replaced by drinking an increased amount of water.
 Providing fresh, chemical free water will keep your flock hydrated and healthy throughout even the hottest of months.